CU-CommunityApps/ct-aws-lambda-python-saml/README.md

       ```
       $ aws s3 sync static-content/ s3://cloud9-pea1-python-saml-sitebucket-jvsng1tqexmu
       ```
-1. Create a CNAME from `CloudFrontDNSNameParam` to `LocalDNSNameParam`.
+1. Create a CNAME from `CloudFrontDNSNameParam` to the CloudFront distribution domain name.
    - If `CloudFrontDNSNameParam` is a `cornell.edu` name, you will need to create this CNAME in Cornell DNSDB.
+Check the output of the template (in CloudFormation) for `CNAMECommand`.
+This should work as a batch command in DNSDB.
    - If `CloudFrontDNSNameParam` is in a domain hosted by AWS Route 53, do it there.
+In Route 53 your can create an `A` record with an alais to `CloudFrontDistributionDNS`.
+Check the output of the template (in CloudFormation) for the value of `CloudFrontDistributionDNS`.
 1. (Optional) Request that your deployment be integrated with Cornell Shibboleth.
 This is optional because the default deployment provides a `/cookies` URL that provides the same cookies as if your client got authorized via a SAML assertion.
 See [Configuring Shibboleth IdP](#configuring-shibboleth-idp).
 1. Try out your deployment at `https://[CloudFrontDNSNameParam]/`